knebiolo/mast/README.md

 |Node        |String     |(required) - alphanumeric ID for network node, e.g. 'S01'.                |

 ## Telemetry network
 If one of your objectives is to analyze how fish move through a study area, you will need to create a table that describes relationships between receivers (single receivers or groupings) by identifying the logical pathways that exist between them.
 Figure 1 depicts a telemetry network of a recent project completed by Kleinschmidt Associates.
 Each point on the picture is either a single telemetry receiver or group of receivers.
 These points are known as nodes and represent telemetered river reaches.
-The receiver-to-node relationship is mapped in the master receiver table with the ëNodeí column.
+The receiver-to-node relationship is mapped in the master receiver table with the ‚ÄòNode‚Äô column.
 The lines, or edges in Figure 1 depict the relationships between nodes.
 Some are double headed while others are one way.
 Some edges are one way because it is impossible for a fish to swim up through a hydroelectric turbine.
 This type of graph is known as a directed acyclic graph.
 For now, we only need to identify the nodes and give them arbitrary XY coordinates.

 ![Example Telemetry Network](https://i.ibb.co/zNtHCwS/telem-network-sm.png)

-Like the tag and receiver tables, the node table will be saved as a comma delimited text file in the ëDataí folder.
+Like the tag and receiver tables, the node table will be saved as a comma delimited text file in the ‚ÄòData‚Äô folder.
 The XY coordinate data is meant to produce a schematic of the telemetry study (Figure 1).  **We do not recommend the use of actual XY coordinate data (latitude, longitude) because relationships between near-adjacent nodes may be hard to view and aquatic networks are often sinuous.**  The node table has the following schema below:

 | Field      | Data Type |                                      Comment                             |
 |------------|-----------|--------------------------------------------------------------------------|